getporter/porter/docs/content/wiring.md

 # Parameters, Credentials and Outputs in Porter

-In the Porter manifest, you can declare both [parameters](https://github.com/deislabs/cnab-spec/blob/master/101-bundle-json.md#parameters) and [credentials](https://github.com/deislabs/cnab-spec/blob/master/101-bundle-json.md#credentials), which are defined in the CNAB spec.
-The CNAB specification specifies how both credentials and parameters can be provided to an [invocation image](https://github.com/deislabs/cnab-spec/blob/master/102-invocation-image.md) and how they should be declared in a bundle manifest.
+In the Porter manifest, you can declare both parameters and credentials.

-The Porter manifest allows you to provide all the elements defined in the specification, but with Porter's opinionated approach by default.
 In addition to providing a mechanism for declaring parameters and credentials at the bundle level, Porter provides a way to declare how each of these are provided to [mixins](/mixin-architecture).
 This mechanism is also applicable to declaring how output from one mixin can be passed to another, as well as how to consume parameters, credentials and outputs from bundle dependencies.

 ## Parameters